 Agency asserted that it provided Employee with one round of lateral competition.
 Agency explained that it was authorized to determine any lesser competitive areas within the larger competitive area of the agency itself, as such, the lesser competitive area was the FEU.
-Employee on the other hand argued that the Administrative Order No. DFS2021-01, dated August 10, 2021,
+Employee on the other hand argued that the Administrative Order No. DFS2021-01, dated August 10, 2021, offered no evidence that Agency legitimately created this lesser competitive area according to the requirements of the regulations.

-19 Although I may not discuss every aspect of the evidence in the analysis of this case, I have carefully considered the entire record.
+18 Although I may not discuss every aspect of the evidence in the analysis of this case, I have carefully considered the entire record.
 See Antelope Coal Co./Rio Tino Energy America v.
 Goodin, 743 F.3d 1331, 1350 (10th Cir.
 2014) (citing Clifton v.
 Chater, 79 F.3d 1007, 1009-10 (10th Cir.
 1996)) ("The record must demonstrate that the ALJ considered all of the evidence, but an ALJ is not required to discuss every piece of evidence").

-20 See.
+19 See.
 Employee's Prehearing Statement (February 16, 2022).